Brond (TV series)

 Brond is a 1987 British three-part drama television series made by Channel 4, based on the novel of the same name by Scottish author Frederic Lindsay.
 It was directed by Michael Caton-Jones and starred Stratford Johns, John Hannah in his first television role, Louise Beattie and James Cosmo.

 Plot

 Brond is a thriller set in Glasgow, Scotland.
 Stratford Johns plays the titular Brond, an amoral leader of the Scottish Liberation Army.
 Robert, a student at Glasgow University, played by John Hannah in his first screen role, witnesses Brond murdering a small boy on a bridge.
-Robert later meets Brond at a party, and gradually gets drawn in to a sequence of violent events.
+Robert later meets Brond at a party, and gradually gets drawn into a sequence of violent events.